Contact us

 A shift away from the time-based model

 Under the current framework, eligibility for ILR is primarily determined by completion of a specified period of lawful residence — most commonly five years — combined with compliance with the Immigration Rules.
 The earned settlement model would depart from this structure, introducing a system in which the passage of time alone would no longer suffice.
+The Government frames the new approach around four pillars: Integration, Contribution, Character and Residence.

 The consultation proposes increasing the standard qualifying period for ILR from five to ten years for most migrants.
 More significantly, individuals sponsored in Skilled Worker roles below RQF Level 6 would be subject to a default qualifying period of 15 years.